nikat/mtproto2json/README.md

 ## What is mtproto2json? ##

-**mtproto2json** is a proxy service between Telegram client and Telegram API.
+**mtproto2json** is a prototype proxy service for testing Telegram API (not to be confused with Telegram Bot API, to the countrary Telegram API is what's used by Telegram client apps).
 It uses JSON/TCP to talk to clients and MTProto to talk to Telegram API servers.

 ## What is Telegram? ##

-Telegram is a cloud-based instant messaging service. https://telegram.org
+Telegram is a cloud-based instant messaging and social service. https://telegram.org

 ## What does this proxy do? ##